glotzerlab/signac/README.md

-# signac - database-driven simulation management
+# signac - a simple data management framework

 ## About